aporeto-inc/gaia/doc/documentation.md

 ##### `PUT /useraccesspolicies/:id`

-Updates the UserAccessPolicy with the given ID.
+Updates the policy with the given ID.

 #### Attributes